ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

-    If these instructions tell a drone to leave the boundary, it will ignore these instrctions and remain stationary (hovering).
+    If these instructions tell a drone to leave the boundary, it will ignore these instructions and remain stationary (hovering).
 If an aircraft is found outside the boundary it will fly towards the provided centre coordinates.

 .. code-block :: json